Does downtown Memphis, TN, have too much parking, or too little? The complicated answer is “Yes” to both queries.

 That means creating wayfinding signs, improving blighted blocks, and otherwise encouraging walking as a safe and pleasant experience.

 More Memphis, TN’s, approach to downtown parking appears in the November issue of Downtown Idea Exchange.
-Click below to learn more about Downtown Idea Exchange and other resources for revitalizing downtowns and commercial corridors.
+Click to learn more about Downtown Idea Exchange and other resources for revitalizing downtowns and commercial corridors.